 There are three basic passive circuit components – Resistor, Capacitor and Inductor.
 One can find the voltage drop across a resistor simply by using Ohm’s law of current electricity.
 In another article, we have discussed different ways to find the voltage drop across a capacitor.
 Here I’m going to explain the formula and polarity of the voltage drop across an inductor.
-This will help to read the characteristics of an AC inductive circuit.
-For example, the Transformer circuit is an inductive circuit that contains two inductors.
+This will help to read the characteristics of an AC inductive circuits like LR, LCR and Transformer circuits.

 Voltage drop across an Inductor in AC circuit

-If a varying current passes through an inductor, a varying voltage induces across the inductor.
-Because the inductor is nothing but a coil and the varying current produces a varying magnetic field in that coil which causes the change in magnetic flux linked with the coil.
-Now, according to Faraday’s law of electromagnetic induction, an alternating voltage induces due to varying magnetic flux through a coil.
+If a varying current passes through an inductor, an EMF induces across the inductor.
+An inductor is nothing but a coil and the varying current produces a varying magnetic field in that coil which causes the change in magnetic flux linked with the coil.
+Now, according to Faraday’s law of electromagnetic induction, an alternating voltage or EMF induces due to this varying magnetic flux through a coil.

 In an electrical circuit, the source of a varying current is an external alternating voltage.
 Thus, the application of an AC voltage across an inductor produces an alternating voltage drop across the inductor.
 A direct current (DC) cannot produce varying magnetic flux.
 So, the DC voltage cannot drop a voltage across an ideal inductor that has zero resistance.